calimero-network/calimero-sdk-js/README.md

 # Calimero JavaScript SDK

 Build stateful peer-to-peer services for the Calimero Network using TypeScript.
-The SDK compiles your service bundle to WebAssembly, runs it inside QuickJS, and keeps state in sync with Calimero’s CRDT layer.
+The SDK compiles your service bundle to WebAssembly, runs it inside QuickJS, and keeps state in sync with Calimero's CRDT layer.

+Complex nested structures like `Map<K, Set<V>>` and `Map<K, Map<K2, V2>>` work seamlessly with automatic change propagation - no manual re-serialization required.

 > ⚠️ **Experimental:** the JavaScript SDK is still evolving (mergeable metadata, host-side conflict resolution, and private storage APIs are in active development).
 Expect breaking changes while we stabilise the toolchain.